 Attackers are continuously looking for weaknesses in known and shadow assets with the aim of accessing personal data and money.
 Ransomware, phishing, data leakage, and exploiting vulnerabilities in insecure applications are all methods regularly attempted across the financial services sector.

 Whilst social engineering continues as a preferred method for cybercriminals, web and mobile applications also pose potential risks.
 The Equifax breach acts as an example whereby an out-of-date version of Apache Struts caused devastating ramifications for both victims and the business itself.

 Embrace security automation and trusted security testing

-The threat landscape evolves at a rapid rate, security budgets are stretched and economically businesses are facing unprecedented times.
-Security teams are having to do more with less and are embracing technologies that automate security processes and labour-intensive tasks and processes.
+The threat landscape evolves at a rapid rate, security budgets are stretched, and economically businesses are facing unprecedented times.
+Security teams are having to do more with less and are embracing technologies that automate security processes and labor-intensive tasks and processes.

-Penetration testing remains a core element of security programs ensuring web applications, external and internal infrastructure aren’t susceptible to attack.
-With internal network infrastructure testing being required for FCA, PCI DSS and ISO 27001 compliance it’s important to factor this into planning.
-Our response to the pandemic has been to introduce a remote internal penetration testing service so our clients can fulfil this requirement without needing a penetration tester onsite
+Penetration testing remains a core element of security programs ensuring web applications, external and internal infrastructure arent susceptible to attack.
+With internal network infrastructure testing being required for FCA, PCI DSS, and ISO 27001 compliance it’s important to factor this into planning.
+Our response to the pandemic has been to introduce a remote internal penetration testing service so our clients can fulfill this requirement without needing a penetration tester onsite

 Managing cyber risk in the new normal

 Looking forward security teams need to have continual risk assessments in place especially with teams working remotely for the foreseeable future.
 Many will be evaluating the best use of their resources and budgets to mitigate cyber threats in light of remote working practices.
-Implementing relevant controls, continuous vulnerability and attack surface management solutions will bolster defences aiding faster remediation of threats.
+Implementing relevant controls, continuous vulnerability, and attack surface management solutions will bolster defenses aiding faster remediation of threats.